Lundalogik/addon-lip-package-builder/README.md

 # LIP Package Builder

-The information shown in Lime Store can be found [under the resources folder](https://github.com/Lundalogik/addon-lip-package-builder/tree/master/resources).
+The code in this repository has been merged into the [LIP repository](https://github.com/Lundalogik/lip).